 Carefully plan out each shot, each cut, and each transition while listening to your chosen backing track.
 Most importantly, take your time – you’ll thank yourself later!

 Whether by picky sponsors or ravenous franchise fans.
-Every single frame will be pored over, and any small hiccups will be brought to light.
+Every single frame will be poured over, and any small hiccups will be brought to light.